rfox12/quasar-typescript-starter/README.md

 Into `quasar.config.json`:

 - `fork-ts-checker-webpack-plugin` is used by default without asking to the end-user (in the app-extension a prompt was shown).
-As I have understood this solution is the fastest because it runs the type checker in a parallel process, but require the user to properly setup its `tsconfig.json` to include all files to check, while the original `ts-loader` relies on webpack's module resolutions to know which files should be checkd and must wait for webpack to finish its job.
+As I have understood this solution is the fastest because it runs the type checker in a parallel process, but require the user to properly setup its `tsconfig.json` to include all files to check, while the original `ts-loader` relies on webpack's module resolutions to know which files should be checked and must wait for webpack to finish its job.
 [Reference](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin).
 There seems to be [a regression](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin/issues/339) with new versions of the plugin, whose typings relies on `webpack` and `tapable` ones.
 I manually added `@types/webpack` and `@types/tapable` as devDependencies to workaround it.

 ## VSCode config